se-buw/fm4se-alloy-solving/README.md

 ## Task 2

-Implement the constraints of the Deadbury Mansion puyzzle in Alloy.
+Implement the constraints of the Deadbury Mansion puzzle in Alloy.
 * The signatures are all created for you.
 * The relations are already defined as fields in the signature `Person`.